anor-rs/anor/README.md

 ## Project Stage

-**Research:** this project is at the design stage, nothing usable yet.
+**Research:** this project is at the design stage, with some sketches of work but nothing usable yet.